 Jinsook (Jennie) Lee

-I’m a Ph.D. candidate in Information Science at Cornell University advised by René F. Kizilcec in the Future of Learning Lab and Thorsten Joachims.
-My research studies socio-technical systems in education through the lens of computational social science, focusing on how AI technologies influence evaluation, decision-making, and equity in high-stakes contexts.
+I’m a Ph.D. candidate in Information Science at Cornell University, advised by René F. Kizilcec in the Future of Learning Lab and Thorsten Joachims with Nikhil Garg on committee.
+I’m also fortunate to collaborate with National Tutoring Observatory, and AJ Alvero.

 Prior to Cornell, I spent several years as a data scientist at Korea University to develop course and major recommender systems to support college students’ decision making process.